 Decision on your application

 As long as the Temporary Protection Directive applies to you, the IND will not decide on your application.
 Because we do not take a decision, you will also not receive a residence permit.
 During the application process, a sticker or card is proof of your residency.
 You are allowed to live and work in the Netherlands with your proof of residency.
-As soon as you can collect this proof from the IND, you will read it on this page.

-Validity of proof of residency
+Validity proof of residency

-Travelling as a Ukrainian
+Travelling as Ukrainian

 Do you have Ukrainian nationality?
 Then you can travel within the European Union.
 You can also travel to and from Ukraine.
 You will need a valid biometric passport with a proof of residency.
 With this you prove abroad that you have protection in the Netherlands until 4 March 2023.
 How long you can be in another EU country with this proof is different for each country.
 There is no general rule for this.
 Check this first with the country you want to travel to.
 Sometimes you receive a card as a proof of residency.
 You will not be able to travel with this, the card is not a travel document.
-It is not yet possible to collect a proof of residency.

 You can also travel to EU countries if you are still in your visa-exempt term.
 You are allowed to be in the European Union up to 90 days within a period of 180 days.
 You can then, for example, seek protection in another EU country.
 Has your visa-exempt term expired and do you not have a proof of residency yet?
 Then travelling is at your own risk.
 The IND will not give you a visa to travel back to the Netherlands (return visa, in Dutch terugkeervisum or TKV).
 You cannot make an appointment for a return visa at an IND desk.
 Travelling outside the EU is also at your own risk.
 You will not get a return visa for this either.
-This also applies when you receive your proof of residency.
+This also applies when you have your proof of residency.

-Travelling as a non-Ukrainian
+Travelling as non-Ukrainian